The Training, Education & Skills Required to Move to Advanced Medical Careers

 Medical assistants have enormous career potential within the field of medical assisting.
 They can choose to specialize in almost any area of medicine, assisting physicians and other healthcare personnel in clinics, hospitals, private offices and more.
 But there is also promising opportunity for career advancement beyond medical assisting.
 In fact, some medical assistants come to see the expertise and knowledge they earn during their work as stepping stones to other healthcare careers.
 This guide focuses on the possibilities for medical assistants, both within their chosen profession and other career paths.

-a Medical Assistant Career
+Timeline for Pursuing and Advancing a Medical Assistant Career

 Though career advancement often happens on a very personal timeline, this rough guideline offers an idea of what students may want to consider as they train for medical assisting careers and move up the career ladder.